kddnewton/kddnewton.github.io/_posts/2023-12-05-advent-of-prism-part-5.md

 ### Design

 Other designs were considered for this node.
 In fact this node was originally implemented as a single operator write node that could be used for all operators and possible left-hand sides.
 This design was ultimately rejected because it ended up violating one of our key tenets: compilers should not have to look at child nodes to understand the type of node they are compiling.
-Furthermore, sharing a single operator write node hides some additional complexity, which is that not all of the operator writes can be desugared as we have with the instance variables.
-We'll see why moementarily.
+Furthermore, sharing a single operator write node hides some additional complexity; not all of the operator writes can be desugared as we have with the instance variables.
+We'll see why momentarily.

 ## `ClassVariableOperatorWriteNode`